-class feed2exec.plugins.html2text.filter(args, feed=None, entry=None, kwargs)

-This filter plugin takes a given feed item and replaces the content with its HTML parsed as text.
+class feed2exec.plugins.html2text.filter(args, feed=None, entry=None, kwargs) This filter plugin takes a given feed item and replaces the content with its HTML parsed as text.

-static parse (html=None)
+This finer plught takes a given feed item and replaces the concent with its minute parsed as text static parse (html=None)

-parse html to text according to our preferences. this is where subclasses can override the HTML2Text settings or use a completely different parser feed2exec.plugins.maildir.make_message(feed, entry, to_addr=None, cls=<class 'email.message.Message'>) generate a message from the feed figure out a way to render multi-element Atom feeds.
+parse html to text according to our preferences. this is where subclasses can override the HTML2Text settings or use a completely different parser feed2exec.plugins.maildir.make_message (feed, entry, to_addr=None, cls=<class 'email.message.Message'>) generate a message from the feed figure out a way to render multi-element Atom feeds.